Rick and Sue are Denise’s parents.

 Bradshaw was named 2010/2011 Woman of the Year by National Association of Professional Women.
 She was recently honored by Government Technology as the Top Technology Innovator in America.
 Bradshaw is recognized as one of the top executive women of leadership in public safety.
 Former Washington State Governor Gary Locke recognized Bradshaw for her International leadership in improving the quality of life in America.

 Ron is a recognized voice among public safety professionals on a national and international level.
-His passion and dedication is demonstrated in over 40 years of public service beginning as an Air Marshall with the U.S. Dept. of the Treasury.
+His passion and dedication are demonstrated in over 40 years of public service beginning as an Air Marshall with the U.S. Dept. of the Treasury in 1970.
 This led to 27 years of service with the Village of Riverdale, Illinois Police Dept. beginning as a Police Officer and retiring with the rank of Captain.
+Among his duties as Captain in charge of support services, Ron was the command officer for the 9-1-1 system in Riverdale and served as the Emergency Telephone System 9-1-1 Coordinator even after his retirement for the force.

-Ron was invited to oversee the planning and implementation of consolidating four individual 9-1-1 dispatch centers into South Com Dispatch.
-He then served as Executive Director of this multi-jurisdictional dispatch center for 9 years managing 24 dispatchers and 2 support staff.
+Ron was invited to oversee the planning and implementation of consolidating four individual 9-1-1 dispatch centers into South Com Dispatch, in Matteson, IL.
+He then served as Executive Director of this consolidated PSAP for 9 years managing 24 dispatchers and 2 support staff.

 On a national level, Ron is honored as the longest serving Executive Board member of the National Emergency Number Association (NENA) as well as serving as the National President of NENA in 2009.
-He has also served as the National Chairman of the joint NENA and APCO Telecommunicator Emergency Response Team initiative.
+He has also served as the first National Chairman of the joint NENA and APCO Telecommunicator Emergency Response Team (TERT) initiative.
+Furthermore, he has been the NENA Board liaison to the Federal Railroad Administration for ten years.
+Ron also serves as the chair of the NENA Historical Committee and has been actively involved with the planning for the 50th Anniversary of 9-1-1.
 This commitment to public safety led to his induction into the NENA Hall of Fame in 2007.

-A resident of Riverdale Illinois, Ron holds a Masters Degree from Western Illinois University and completed his undergraduate studies at Northern Illinois University.
+A resident of Allegan, MI, Ron holds a Master’s Degree from Western Illinois University and completed his undergraduate studies at Northern Illinois University.

 Sherrill is the Quality Assurance Director of the Denise Amber Lee Foundation where she manages the foundation's Quality Assurance Initiatives to assist agencies development of QA programs.
 She has recently retired as the Executive Director of the North Suburban Emergency Communications Center in Illinois, where she was responsible for the administration of the Agency’s 9-1-1, CAD, and radio communications systems.
 She provided general management, overall policy and direction, and fiscal control of the $5 million budget for a staff of 50.